CaptainX3/CW-Playable-Subs/Readme.md

 ---
 ## Updating The Mod

-* STEP 1: Follow STEPS 1 thru 4 for whichever version you want to download (Development or Release).

-* STEP 2: Double click on the **PBS_Installer.exe** file.
-The installer program should open.

-* STEP 3: Click on the **Install/Uninstall** tab at the top.
-If you're using a Steam copy of Cold Waters and **did not change the default install directory,** click Uninstall Mod to completely remove the old version and proceed to the next step. **If you're using the GOG games version of Cold Waters, or you changed the default install directory,** then choose the correct directory (wherever the ColdWaters.exe file is located) on this screen and then click Uninstall Mod.

-* STEP 4: Once the old version is uninstalled, click on the **Select Additional Submarines** tab and choose whatever optional submarines you wish to install.
-Pay attention to the list, we might have added new subs!
+* To update the mod, simply follow the installation instructions for whichever version you're using above.
+The PBS Installer program will automatically uninstall the old version of the mod for you and install the latest version. **Make sure you choose the optional subs you want again, and pay close attention to the list, we may have added new options!**

-* STEP 5: Click on the Install/Uninstall tab, verify that the directory is correct, and then click Install Mod.

-* STEP 6: You're done.
-Run the game and enjoy all of the new stuff!

 ---
 ## How To Customize The UI Toolbars